measured/brandguide/README.md

 If `pow` has been installed and linked (try `powder link`), the server will be running and accessible at `http://brandguide.dev/`.

+### Possible errors

+I had to install the pg gem manually with the following command, pretty sure it was a mavericks bug:

+`gem install pg -- --with-pg-config=/Applications/Postgres.app/Contents/Versions/9.3/bin/pg_config`

 ## Production

 First, add the Heroku remote repository